 Dementia and decision-making

-In England and Wales a new law about making decisions started in 2007 called the Mental Capacity Act.
+In England and Wales, the Mental Capacity Act 20015 provides the legal framework to support people to make their own decisions wherever possible.
 It covers all decisions people may make for themselves, however little or big, from deciding whether to have a bath or shower to selling a house.
 The law says we must start by assuming that people can make their own decisions.
 This includes people with dementia.

 How can you help a person with dementia to make decisions now and for their future?
 Explore the links below to find out more about this topic.